Hello Wonderful Tutors! This page is for YOU!

 1. Read the “Letter to the Tutor” in the Teaching Guide.
 It’s important.
 If you don’t have a Teaching Guide click here.

-2. Prepare the Book of Knowledge.
-You will be helping your little student build a personal “Book of Knowledge.”
+3. Prepare the Book of Knowledge.
+You will be helping your little student build a personal “Book of Knowledge” also.
+Your student will trace common objects and will label them using their dictionary.
+This will activate the learning.
 You might consider making one of your own, so you’re doing the activities at the same time.
 It will be more fun for both of you.
 If so, just double everything.

 - Get a clasp folder for the child.
 You might give him or her a choice of colors.
 This will become his